Vince Holding Corp. (VNCE) CEO Brendan Hoffman on Q1 2020 Results - Earnings Call Transcript

 Brendan Hoffman

 Thank you, Amy.
 Thanks for joining us today.
 I hope that everyone and their families remain healthy and safe.
-The world has changed dramatically over the last several months with the outbreak in the COVID-19 pandemic and the protests against racial and equality across our country.
+The world has changed dramatically over the last several months with the outbreak of the COVID-19 pandemic and the protests against racial inequality across our country.
 This is certainly a pivotal time in our history and we hope for a meaningful path to recovery and equality.

-Turning to our business, while we were pleased with the continued momentum in February, at the onset of the pandemic in the subsequent temporary store closures, we had to respond quickly to the downturn in our business.
+Turning to our business, while we were pleased with the continued momentum in February, at the onset of the pandemic and subsequent temporary store closures, we had to respond quickly to the downturn in our business.
 I am extremely grateful to our teams for their hard work and commitment as we continue to operate our business through the COVID-19 health crisis.
-They have demonstrated resiliency, agility and creativity when executing under pressure and with limited resources.
+They have demonstrated resiliency, agility, and creativity when executing under pressure and with limited resources.

 While our priorities have been shifted towards actions necessary to manage our brands through the difficult environment, I am no less excited about the long term opportunities for our business.
-The Vince brand had been steadily gaining market share over the last three years, illustrating its strong and growing following, and we're still in the early innings of our growth strategy.
+The Vince brand has been steadily gaining market share over the last three years, illustrating its strong and growing following, and we're still in the early innings of our growth strategy.

 The brand has distinct aesthetic of effortless luxury and provides comfortable essentials that align perfectly with a stay-at-home lifestyle.
 The versatility and effortless appeal plays well into the widely publicized trend towards comfort.

-Rebecca Taylor has its own modern luxury ecstatic, where we see white space opportunity in the contemporary fashion landscape.
+Rebecca Taylor has its own modern luxury aesthetic, where we see white space opportunity in the contemporary fashion landscape.
 We have become even more confident that we can create the success we've achieved at Vince, by executing a similar strategic playbook.

-While we look forward to fully resuming our strategies for these brands, our near term priorities have been focused on reducing costs and enhancing liquidity.
-We reduced cost primarily through furloughs and temporary salary reductions and we began negotiations with our vendors and landlords regarding payment terms.
-We also amended both our revolving credit facility and term loan agreements, which temporarily increased availability under the revolvers borrowing base and deferred principal payments on our term loan.
+While we look forward to fully resuming our strategies for these brands, our near-term priorities have been focused on reducing costs and enhancing liquidity.
+We reduced costs primarily through furloughs and temporary salary reductions, and we began negotiations with our vendors and landlords regarding payment terms.
+We also amended both our revolving credit facility and term loan agreements, which temporarily increased availability under the revolver’s borrowing base and deferred principal payments on our term loan.
 We were also able to relax covenants for both.
 Dave will provide more detail on our cost reduction and liquidity measures.

-In addition, Sun Capital our controlling shareholder committed up to $8 million if needed over the next 12 months.
+In addition, Sun Capital our controlling shareholder committed up to $8 million, if needed, over the next 12 months.
 We remain appreciative of their ongoing support.
-We also redirected efforts towards Vince’s e-commerce channel, which represented nearly 30% of our direct-to-consumer business in 2019, to serve and engage with our customers.
-We remained active in email, Instagram and social media providing content relevant to the current environment that's fueling demand.
+We also redirected efforts toward Vince’s e-commerce channel, which represented nearly 30% of our direct-to-consumer business in 2019 to serve and engage with our customers.
+We remained active in email, Instagram, and social media providing content relevant to the current environment that's fueling demand.

 Our marketing focused on continued customer engagement online.
-We shifted our tone across channels to speak to our community with a sense of awareness and concern and where possible, to offer inspiration.
+We shifted our tone across channels to speak to our community with a sense of awareness and concern, and where possible to offer inspiration.
 The response has been enormously positive.

-After donating over 30,000 masks made in our partner factory to eight healthcare workers and COVID-19 released, partnering directly with the hardest hit, New York City and Los Angeles hospitals, with the help of Million Mask Challenge, the announcement on Instagram received thousands of likes, one of our highest engagements posted to-date.
+After donating over 30,000 masks made in our partner factory to aid healthcare workers in COVID-19 relief, partnering directly with the hardest hit New York City and Los Angeles hospitals, with the help of Million Mask Challenge, the announcement on Instagram received thousands of likes, one of our highest engagements posted to-date.

-We were able to build on that momentum, partnering with our community of vendors and creatives to donate items for the Vince Auction for Relief, raising more than $15,000 for Meals on Wheels' and God's Love We Deliver.
+We were able to build on that momentum, partnering with our community of vendors and creators to donate items for the Vince Auction for Relief, raising more than $15,000 for Meals on Wheels and God's Love We Deliver.

 We’ve also taken this opportunity to build our brand identity through our community and interests.
-Our community of creators and influencers are sharing their personal stories while sheltering in place offering recipes, their favorite fitness activities, books, wellness rituals, gardening advice and glimpses into how they are wearing Vince at home.
-These efforts help to accelerate e-commerce growth for the first quarter from the increase we generated in fiscal 2019.
+Our community of creators and influencers are sharing their personal stories while sheltering in place offering recipes, their favorite fitness activities, books, wellness rituals, gardening advice, and glimpses into how they are wearing Vince at home.
+These efforts helped to accelerate e-commerce growth for the first quarter from the increase we generated in fiscal 2019.

 At our wholesale partners, the online business for Vince was similarly robust.
 Demand at Nordstrom.com was so strong and they did such a great job unlocking their store inventory to fulfill orders that they ended their first quarter virtually flat to the prior year and out the door omni-channel sale of Vince.

 In addition to driving revenue we were able to monetize a healthy portion of our online inventory.
 We did this at heightened promotional levels to ensure we were in a healthy inventory position in terms of both level and quality as we head into the fall season.
-While we expect the near term environment to remain promotional, we remain committed to positioning Vince as a full-priced brand and we'll work our way back to telling our message around unison lifestyle, starting in the back half of the year.
+While we expect the near term environment to remain promotional, we remain committed to positioning Vince as a full-priced brand and we'll work our way back to telling our message around newness in lifestyle, starting in the back half of the year.

-At Rebecca Taylor the integration process is under way.
-With the leaner staff, the Vince team has stepped in to work with the existing team, which we believe will accelerate our path to success.
-Our strategic plan which will follow a similar road map to that of Vince is in progress and we continue to see excellent new growth opportunities given the strong brand recognition and the opportunity within the contemporary market that we anticipate post-COVID.
+At Rebecca Taylor, the integration process is under way.
+With the leaner staff, the Vince team has stepped into work with the existing team, which we believe will accelerate our path to success.
+Our strategic plan, which will follow a similar roadmap to that of Vince is in progress, and we continue to see excellent new growth opportunities given the strong brand recognition and the opportunity within the contemporary market that we anticipate post-COVID.

-Steven Cateron, who joined us in January as Creative Director for our acquired brands, has already begun to put his mark on the Rebecca Taylor brand aesthetic, as we develop our path forward.
+Steven Cateron, who joined us in January as Creative Director for our acquired brands has already begun to put his mark on the Rebecca Taylor brand aesthetic, as we develop our path forward.

-Notably, we are excited to see the enthusiasm from our wholesale partners, who recognize the brand equity of Rebecca Taylor, who could potentially sell a white space in the contemporary floor, and the knowledge of what we have been able to accomplish at Vince.
+Notably, we are excited to see the enthusiasm from our wholesale partners who recognize the brand equity of Rebecca Taylor, who could potentially fill a white space in the contemporary floor, and the knowledge of what we have been able to accomplish at Vince.
 While 2019 represented a challenging year for Rebecca Taylor, we remain confident that by instituting the Vince Playbook, we can rejuvenate this brand in a similar fashion.

 Turning to Parker, while the integration plans have started, we have made the decision to pause the creation of new product for the business in order to preserve cash and narrow our focus as we navigate through the pandemic.
 We continue to believe that the brand complements our portfolio, but given the current environment, we decided that we need to narrow the focus of our resources.

-As we look forward, we are beginning to resume some of our brand strategies for Vince by leveraging our talented team, operational capabilities and infrastructure.
+As we look forward, we are beginning to resume some of our brand strategies for Vince by leveraging our talented team, operational capabilities, and infrastructure.
 We are embracing the work-from-home culture, which we are finding highly efficient and productive.
 That said, this will not fully replace the physical group setting that I believe is a critical part of the creative process.

 E-commerce continues to perform well with higher traffic and conversion.
 As we further develop our omni-channel capabilities, we see continued outsized growth from this channel.
-Although retail landscape is changing, stores remain an important part of our longer term strategy under the proper structure and is a complement to our digital focus.
-We are taking a disciplined approach to reopening stores with 10 opened as of today; three in Texas, one Atlanta, one in Arizona and five in Florida.
+Although retail landscape is changing, stores remain an important part of our longer-term strategy under the proper structure and is a complement to our digital focus.
+We are taking a disciplined approach to reopening stores with 10 opened as of today; three in Texas, one in Atlanta, one in Arizona, and five in Florida.
 We have additional stores planned to open later this week.

 As we reopen, we are following all state and local guidelines to ensure we do this in a safe and productive way.
 While still early, performance has exceeded our expectations.
 As part of our retail expansion plans, we are leveraging the market disruption by working with landlords to identify opportunities to obtain additional short term, low CapEx leases with beneficial terms from both our Vince and Rebecca Taylor brands, especially as it allows us to get concessions to manage through the shut down and recovery period.